angelynaye/Stat-154-Project-2/README.md

 (the overall data is store as: dat_list as lists of pandas.DataFrame which contains 390 data chunks)

 ### [function] CVgeneric:
-It's a generic cross validation function.
+It's a generic cross validation function for Problem 3 to train and test the performance of different classifiers.
 It takes in:
      1. clf: generic classiffer,
      2. dat: training data chunks,
      3. k: number of folds,